 ProVia Aeris vs. ProVia Endure: How do they compare in energy efficiency?

-How energy efficient a window is is another key quality to review when looking for replacement windows.
+Another critical quality to review is how energy efficient a window is when looking for replacement windows.
 You want your windows to protect your home and maintain its internal temperature, no matter how hot or cold it gets outside.

 The material of the frame and glass in the window will ultimately determine how energy efficient the window will be.
-The frame determines how insulating the window will be, and the glass works to block sun heat and UV rays from penetrating through the window.
+The frame determines how insulating the window will be, and the glass blocks sun heat and UV rays from penetrating through the window.

-Here we will outline the energy-efficient properties of the Aeris and Endure window as well as their energy-efficient ratings.
+Here, we will outline the energy-efficient properties of the Aeris and Endure windows and their energy-efficient ratings.

 How energy efficient is the ProVia Aeris window?

-The window comes with standard ComforTech glazing on the glass with multiple glazings to choose from.
-These coatings are Low-E, or low emissivity, and filled with either argon or krypton gas which aids insulation.
+The window comes with standard ComforTech glazing on the glass with multiple glazings.
+These coatings are Low-E, or low emissivity, and filled with either argon or krypton gas, which aids insulation.